mHyple/Assassin-s-Creed-2-Flyhack-Cheat/README.md

 ========= How to inject DLL to the game ========= Download any game DLL injector

-Select Assassin's-Creed-FlyHack.dll
+Select Assassin's Creed 2 FlyHack.dll

-Chose Assassin's Creed and inject it into the game.
+Chose Assassin's Creed 2 and inject it into the game.